ENCCS/cmake-workshop/content/cmake-syntax.rst

    for further details.

-.. challenge:: Conditionals in CMake
+.. exercise:: Conditionals in CMake

    Modify the ``CMakeLists.txt`` from the previous exercise to build either a *static* or a *shared* library depending on the value of the boolean